Are you ready to earn your online nursing degree?

 PSB Aptitude for Practical Nursing Exam

-PSB nursing entrance exams are intended for candidates pursuing a healthcare program, including LPNs who wish to enroll in practical and vocational nursing programs.
-The test evaluates a student’s skills, knowledge, and abilities that they have developed over time.
-This assessment focuses less on psychological or abstract personality traits, although it includes a vocational adjustment index that examines test-takers’ behavioral traits.
+PSB nursing entrance exams are intended for candidates pursuing a healthcare program.
+This includes LPNs who wish to enroll in practical and vocational nursing programs.
+The test evaluates the skills, knowledge, and abilities a student has developed over time.
+This assessment focuses less on psychological or abstract personality traits.
+However, it does include a vocational adjustment index that examines test-takers' behavioral traits.

 The four remaining sections in the 360-question, 105-minute PSB nursing school exam assess academic aptitude in vocabulary, math, nonverbal comprehension, spelling, natural sciences, and judgement and comprehension in practical nursing situations.
 There is no reading comprehension section.

-Many test-takers prepare for the PSB nursing school entrance exam with the Mometrix Secrets Study Guide and the Ascencia PSB Practice Nursing Exam Study Guide.
+Preparation materials for the PSB nursing school entrance exam include the Mometrix Secrets Study Guide and the Ascencia PSB Practice Nursing Exam Study Guide.
 Applicants can expect to pay a $25 exam fee.

 PSB Registered Nursing School Aptitude Exam

-The PSB RN nursing school exam is designed for aspiring RNs.
-The 105-minute, 360-question test comprises five multiple-choice sections: academic aptitude, spelling, reading comprehension, natural sciences, and a vocational adjustment index.
+The PSB RN nursing school aptitude exam is designed for aspiring RNs.
+This is a 105-minute, 360-question test made up of five multiple-choice sections:

 The academic aptitude section features 30 questions in three parts: verbal, arithmetic, and nonverbal.
 Mometrix describes the nonverbal section as a type of IQ test requiring test-takers to find the relationships and differences between objects.